Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 Yarrow stick method probabilities

 The mechanism of counting in fours is a little more complex than you might first think.
 As the remainders can be 1 to 4 you might expect the counts of the groups to be anything from 1+1=2 all the way up to 4+4=8 but this is not the case.
 In the first round there were 49 sticks, the second and third rounds only used the 'fours' so they are always a multiple of four.
 To appreciate how it works you need to go through the mathematics.
 If there are 'n' sticks in the left hand, then the first remainder of the left hand pile can be 1, 2, 3 or 4 sticks but this leaves 49-1-n sticks in the right hand pile.
-The remainder of the right pile can only be 3, 2, 1 or 4 respectively.
+The remainder for the right pile can only be 3, 2, 1 or 4 respectively.
 So the total for the left and right remainders can only be 4, 4, 4 or 8 respectively.
 With the extra stick from the right side this requires the total for the first bundle to be only ever 5 or 9.
 If your total is not 5 or 9 then you have miscounted.
 In effect you only need to count the sticks in the left hand, those in the right hand just confirm you have counted correctly.
-This results in a very unequal probalility for the first result - 75% it will be a 5 but only 25% chance it will be an 9.
+This results in a very unequal probability for the first result - 75% it will be a 5 but only 25% chance it will be an 9.
 For a coin this would have been 50:50 .
 This results in the different probabilities of outcomes in the yarrow stick method.

 Now comes the task of converting the counts into one line of the hexagram.